Shivdutta/EAG-Session7-RAG_based_Agent/README.md

 Surprise us with something creative and powerful using local or browser-native RAG:
 - 🔄 On-page summarization
 - 🧠 LLM-powered memory
-- ⚡ WebAssembly-based agents
+- 🌍 RAG based search
+- 🧠 REDIS for scaling concurrent request.
 Be fast, private, and smart.

 ---